Dr. Carmen Simon

 - Identify what your audiences’ brains find rewarding and appeal to these motivational drivers in your communication

-- Use heuristics (mental shortcuts) to effortlessly influence your audiences’ actions
+- Use heuristics (mental shortcuts) to effortlessly influence your audiences’ actions in an effortless way

 the neuroscience of embracing change